Social exclusion: Unemployment

 The EU's EQUAL Community Initiative investigated ways to increase the inclusiveness of the labor market.
 Work on social exclusion more broadly is carried out through the Open Method of Coordination (OMC) among the Member State governments.
 The United Nations Sustainable Development Goal 10 is also an example of global initiatives aimed at promoting social inclusion for all by 2030.

+Politics

+Viewpoint discrimination and the political cordon sanitaire can contribute to social exclusion.